HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 Smaller screen sizes are susceptible to greater shifts, at 360 x 640px, this example block causes a CLS score of **0.22**

 {{ figure_markup(
-  image="mobile-cls-example.gif",
+  gif="mobile-cls-example.gif",
+  image="mobile-cls-example-static.png",
-  alt="GIF animation showing a mock ad block appearing on mobile", caption="Screen capture GIF of a mock-up showing an ad causing CLS on a mobile sized screen", description="The Ad insert causes a relatively large amount of content to be shifted on screen at mobile viewport sizes.", width=197, height=350
+  alt="GIF animation showing a mock ad block appearing on mobile", caption="Screen capture GIF of a mock-up showing an ad causing CLS on a mobile sized screen.", description="The ad insert causes a relatively large amount of content to be shifted on screen at mobile viewport sizes.", width=600, height=371, gif_width=197, gif_height=350
   )
 }}

 At desktop screen sizes, the same element appearing leads to a CLS score of just **0.07**.

 {{ figure_markup(
-  image="desktop-cls-example.gif",
+  gif="desktop-cls-example.gif",
+  image="desktop-cls-example-static.png",
-  alt="GIF animation showing a mock ad block appearing on desktop", caption="Screen capture GIF of a mock-up showing an ad causing CLS on a desktop sized screen", description="The Aad insert causes a relatively small amount of content to be shifted on screen at desktop viewport sizes.", width=600, height=341
+  alt="GIF animation showing a mock ad block appearing on desktop", caption="Screen capture GIF of a mock-up showing an ad causing CLS on a desktop sized screen.", description="The ad insert causes a relatively small amount of content to be shifted on screen at desktop viewport sizes.", width=600, height=371, gif_width=600, gif_height=341
   )
 }}

 The CrUX dataset shows that 62% of mobile page loads had a CLS of **0.1** or under